YGuang233/fastapi-channels/doc/README_EN.md

 ```
 The HTML template for the front end [is available here](https://github.com/YGuang233/fastapi-channels/blob/master/example/templates/index.html), and is adapted from [Pieter Noordhuis's PUB/SUB demo](https://gist.github.com/pietern/348262) and [Tom Christie's Broadcaster demo](https://github.com/encode/broadcaster/blob/master/example/templates/index.html).

+Please clone the entire example file to run this case

+<a href="https://fc.bxzdyg.com/zh/tutorial/">Tutorial - User Guide</a> There are more complete examples with more features included.

 ## Goal and Achieve

 - [x] Permission authentication